tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > The culture of art clearly shows that life is *continual transformation* in the sense of growth from birth until death.
 > Nothing recurs in the same way, nor remains the same.
 Thus *life itself is opposed to all conservatism.*
 > Only for a time do the new forms recur in a similar way.
-Yest, are they actually similar?
+Yet, are they actually similar?
 > The fact that they often seem identical sustains the conservative mentality, and causes error.
+>
-> Certainly, conservative action is p resent in life but always opposed to creative action,
+> Certainly, conservative action is present in life but always opposed to creative action,
 > so that each annihilates the other, and progress - growth - continues.
 (p.
 261)